Yanoama: Part One (from kidnapping to living with the Namoeteri)

-Helena is a girl of Spanish descent ("white man’s daughter’ in the book), who lives next to a river near the Amazon forest with her family of subsistence farmers.
+Helena is a girl of Spanish descent ("white man’s daughter" in the book), who lives next to a river near the Amazon forest with her family of subsistence farmers.
 When she is a preadolescent (between 11 and 13 years old), the family is attacked by native warriors ("Indians" in the book).
 She is wounded and her parents leave her behind, carrying her other two younger siblings with them.
 She is then found by the Yanoama tribe that attacked her family, called the Kohoroshiwetari, and they take care of her.

 Another tribe called the Kawawetari demands the Kohoroshiwetari give them Helena.
 The Kohoroshiwetari refuse to hand her over.
 As a result, the Kawawetari warriors attack; the men of the Kohoroshiwetari flee, leaving the women and children defenceless.
 The Kawawetari slaughter the male children, bashing the head of one of the male infants against a rock.
 They then capture the women and female children, including Helena.

 The Kawawetari worry the Kohoroshiwetari will attack them, having killed so many of their sons.
 However, they never do, but they are later attacked by a tribe called the Shamateri.
-The Shamateri kidnap Helena and a number of other women and female children, and Helena lives with the Shamateri for a time.
-After accidentally giving poisonous toad eggs to a child, the mother of the deceased girl wants the tribe to kill Helena, so she escapes into the forest and subsequently lives there for months.
+The Shamateri kidnap Helena and a number of other women and female children, and she lives with the Shamateri for a time.
+After Helena accidentally gives poisonous toad eggs to a child, the mother of the deceased girl wants the tribe to kill Helena, so she escapes into the forest and subsequently lives there for months.

 Eventually, she reaches a tribe called the Namoeteri and approaches them.
 She initially lives with an older woman who wants her to eventually marry her brother-in-law, once they are both old enough.
 It is at this point she becomes "of consequence" (starts menstruating) which means she becomes eligible for marriage, but the brother-in-law still is too young, so she remains unmarried for a time.
 She later makes the mistake of unintentionally insulting Fusiwe, headman of the Namoeteri, and he shoots at her with a bow and arrows.
 She flees to the forest once again, and is later caught.